-The basic premise does not receive nearly as much attention as it deserves.
-Whenever health and fitness is discussed, the conversation typically focuses on those activities that are performed as part of a formal workout.
+The basic premise from the video does not receive nearly as much attention as it deserves.
+Whenever health and fitness are discussed, the conversation typically focuses on those activities that are performed as part of a formal workout.
 Little attention is directed towards the remaining 23+ hours each day.
 Consequently, there are people in today’s world who exercise more frequently than those from previous generations, yet still perform less overall movement.

 I make this point not to diminish the potential of brief workouts, but instead to remind you that there is more to movement than exercise.
 I know all about being busy with work, parenting, and life in general.
 I could be the poster child for the effectiveness of short workouts.
 Much of my training is performed via brief, mini-sessions.
 Like many busy adults, I don’t always have extended periods of time that I can dedicate to exercise.
 Thus, during those hectic times, I make the most of shorter blocks at various points throughout the day.